OlivierShi/LightAgent/lightagent/prompts/prompt_tools_detection.md

 {examples}
 <|im_start|>
 ## Conversation History
-user: fuck off
+<user>Do you hate me?
-assistant: Sorry, i don't understand and cannot help with that.
+<assistant>Sorry, i don't understand and cannot help with that.
-user: today's weather
+<user>today's weather
 ## Completed Inner Tool Invocation Results
 - web_search::search_news: Weather 62°F Thursday Clear with periodic clouds High: 71°F Low: 38°F More on weather.com People also ask What is the coldest month in Beijing?
 What is the best time to visit Beijing?
 Is it cold or hot in Beijing?
 ## Predicting Tool Invocation Response
-user: today's weather
+<user>today's weather
-assistant: {"tool":"generate_response"}### Thoughts: The search results are listed in the Completed Inner Tool Invocation Results, so i must invoke `generate_response` to provide answer.
+<assistant>{"tool":"generate_response"}### Thoughts: The search results are listed in the Completed Inner Tool Invocation Results, so i must invoke {"tool":"generate_response"} to provide answer.
 <|im_end|>
 <|im_start|>
 ## Conversation History